Zelaux/GasLibrary/README.md

 }
 ```

-And don't forget to add the dependency to mod.
-(H) json
+And don't forget to add the dependency to mod. (h).json
 ```hjson
 dependencies: ["gas-library-java"]
 ```